-Library: Books can be checked out for 2 weeks at a time; however, Mrs. Bowden will gladly extend the due date for any child that asks for more time to enjoy their books.
+Books can be checked out for 2 weeks at a time; however, Ms. Williams will gladly extend the due date for any child that asks for more time to enjoy their books.
 Students cannot check out new books if they have any overdue or lost books.
 Once the overdue books are returned, they can check out new ones again.
 If the books are lost or damaged, the parent is required to pay the cost to replace them.
-Kindergarteners can check out 1 book at a time until January and then they can take 2 books.
+Kindergartners can check out 1 book at a time until January and then they can take 2 books.
 Second graders can check out 2 books at a time.
 Third - Sixth graders can check out up to 3 books at a time.

-(15-20 minutes to eat and 15 minutes for recess)
+(15-20 min. to eat and 15-20 min. for recess)

 1st Grade - 11:55